Understanding and Utilizing Emotional Intelligence in the Workplace

 Ways to Improve Emotional Intelligence in the Workplace

-When you actively listen to your peers or any members in your workplace, you bring more clarity to the conversation.
-This helps you understand other’s perspectives clearly and build respect and healthy work relationships.
-Emotionally intelligent people practice active listening and also observe other’s body language while doing so.
+When you actively listen to your peers or any members of your workplace, you bring more clarity to the conversation.
+This helps you understand other's perspectives clearly and build respect and healthy work relationships.
+Emotionally intelligent people practice active listening and also observe other's body language while doing so.

 'The best skill I've developed and the one that's served me best as a founder, a CEO, and a marketer is empathy.
 Being able to put myself in the shoes of other people and imagine their pain, their problems, their workflows and speed bumps have been invaluable', says Rand Fishkin, founder of Moz.

 Developing emotional intelligence is not going to take place overnight.
 Understanding its components and then utilizing those every day in the workplace is the key.
-Stay focused and take baby steps and soon the benefits of emotional intelligence will reflect on your career.
+Stay focused and take baby steps, and soon the benefits of emotional intelligence will reflect on your career.